joranlager/terraform-provider-oci/README.md

 ## Running the oci-harvester Container Image

-### Create the directory to contain state and diagrams for the given tenant
+### Create the directory to contain the Terraform configuration and state files for the given tenant's compartments
 ```
 mkdir -p ~/oci-harvester/mytenancy/harvested
 ```